robofont-mechanic/Mechanic/README.md

 Features
 --------

+* Browse and install extensions from a list of publicly available extensions
-* Checks for updates of configured extensions on update (optional)
+* Checks for updates of configured extensions on startup (optional)
 * Conditionally ignore individual extensions from being updated
+* Optionally ignore small updates on startup
 * Manually check for updates of configured extensions
+* Register extensions to the public extension registry

 Extension Registry
 ------------------

-The list of installable extensions are (currently) maintained within the extension.
-Open an [Issue](https://github.com/jackjennings/Mechanic/issues) with the name of your extension and a link to the repository and it will be merged into the next Mechanic update.

 Currently, Mechanic manages the following extensions: